gradle/gradle/CONTRIBUTING.md

 This is the general process for contributing code to the Gradle project.

 1. Ensure that you are prepared to sign and submit the [Gradle CLA](CLA.md).
 You'll need to sign one of these before any code contributions will be accepted into the Gradle codebase.
-(We're still working on our electronic signing process).
+(Currently, the signed CLA must be posted or scanned/emailed directly to Gradleware.
+We're still working on our electronic signing process).
+    1. Download, print and fill out the CLA, entering all of the requested personal information (Name, E-Mail, Mailing Address, Telephone, Country).
+    2. Sign the CLA.
+    3. Post the document to one of the Gradleware offices listed at http://www.gradleware.com/contact, or scan and email the document to info@gradleware.com.
 2. Before starting to work on a feature or a fix, it's generally a good idea to open a discussion about your proposed changes on the Gradle Developer List (dev@gradle.codehaus.org).
 Doing so helps to ensure that:
     1. You understand how your proposed changes fit with the strategic goals of the Gradle project.